Dehghanni/Teofl/Writing.md

 3 options: Although … and … are important, my impression is that … is of utmost significance/of essence.

-Notwothstanding the fact that … cannot be disregarded/cannot be considered insignificant , it is my firm conviction that …
+Notwithstanding the fact that … cannot be disregarded/cannot be considered insignificant , it is my firm conviction that …

 The following explanations will further elaborate **on** this perspective.